 Written by the reporter, Ron Haggart, who helped resolve the 1971 riot at Kingston Pen.
 After the inmates summoned his help, he and others mediated an end to the crisis.

 Who Ordered This Truckload of Dung? : Inspiring Stories for Welcoming Life’s Difficulties: Ajahn Brahm

 The 108 stories in Who Ordered this Truckload of Dung? offer thoughtful commentary on everything from love and commitment to fear and pain.
 Drawing from his own life experience, as well as traditional Buddhist folk tales, author Ajahn Brahm uses over 30 years of spiritual growth as a monk to spin delightful tales that can be enjoyed in silence or read aloud to friends and family.

 This is the story of Lucy, a little girl who lives with her dad and Granny while her mother is in prison.
 This book can lend insight into the questions that often arise when a parent is in prison.
 It can be a teaching tool for caregivers and professionals.

 This is the story of a six-year-old boy who lives alone with his mom because his father was imprisoned before he was born.
 He struggles with the fact that his father is absent.
 This book can lend insight into the muddles that can occur when a parent is in prison.

 Daddy’s Coming Home!

-This book can be read as a story or used to discuss an inmate’s return.
+For children, this book can be read as a story or used to discuss an inmate’s return.

 Hard Time in Canada: One Man’s Journey Inside and Out: Lee Steven Chapelle